dtech0/dtech0/README.md

 ### 🚀 Current Activities
 * 🔭 I’m currently interning at **FlyRank** on the Backend AI Engineering Track.
-* 🌱 I’m enrolled in  Programming Hero an **AI-driven full-stack web development**  course to expand my engineering toolkit.
+* 🌱 I’m enrolled in an **AI-driven full-stack web development** course to expand my engineering toolkit.
 * 💻 I’m actively building and contributing to repositories like [dining-token](https://github.com/dtech0/dining-token) and [TestBilder](https://github.com/dtech0/TestBilder).
 * 💡 I regularly participate in competitive programming on platforms like LeetCode and AtCoder.
 * 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/abdullah-al-sayed-75635b334/)